Recipe by Jodster

 Wow!
 This is great!
 My husband loves it too.
 It reminds me of when I was young and my friends and I used to come up with sweet concoctions usings marshmellow, maple syrup and peanutbutter.
 I'll definately make this again.
 Thanks!

 Although beautiful I wasn't impressed by the taste.
 I followed the recipe exactly and it was definitely not sweet enough.
 Tasted nothing like pumpkin pie.
-Unfortunately I made this for a party and no one finished their servings and most of it got thrown away.
 I won't be making this again.

 I layered them in reverse to the instructions, but I wanted the white layer on the top to contrast with the gingersnap crumbs and pecan.
 As another reviewer commented, you will have more of the pumpkin mixture than the marshmallow creme mixture, so keep that in mind when layering, as they are not equal in volume.
 These were good, but honestly, I expected more.
 The pumpkin layer in particular just tasted like a soft pumpkin pie filling to me; I could not taste the OJ concentrate in either layer.
 In spite of that, they were eaten, enjoyed, the presentation is nice, and they are easy to prepare.
 So considering all that, the recipe at least deserves 4 stars.